 Assistant Director, UFL

-Kayla Thomas became a staff member with the Center for Adolescent Resiliency in February 2012 and currently serves as the Assistant Director of the United Future Leaders program.
+Kayla Sherman became a staff member with the Center for Adolescent Resiliency in February 2012 and has served as the Assistant Director of the United Future Leaders program since 2013.
 Her fascination with the multiple facets of media and communication studies, as well as a passion for working with youth greatly influenced her education and career goals.
-Kayla is a graduate of Texas Tech University with a dual degree Bachelors of Arts in Communication Studies and Public Relations.
+Kayla graduated from Texas Tech University in 2011 with a dual degree Bachelors of Arts in Communication Studies and Public Relations.
 She is also a certified educator for secondary speech education.
+She is currently pursuing a Masters in Family and Consumer Sciences Education at Texas Tech, which greatly contributes to her roles within the UFL program, including curriculum development and implementation, staff training, research and program evaluation.
 Kayla enjoys helping students discover and develop leadership skills, while encouraging them to make healthy choices to achieve their goals.

 Kortney came to TTU in November 2012 after receiving her undergraduate degree in public health/health promotion and gerontology from Brigham Young University.
 Kortney pursued a career in public health because of her passion for healthy aging and preventing chronic disease through research, social marketing, and program implementation.
 She believes the Center for Adolescent Resiliency will allow her to accomplish these goals.
 Kortney is currently pursuing her MPA in healthcare administration.